-Topic Requirements Documentation 11.6.1 Methods Section 8.2 Required information estimating for instances The documentation the Assessor must retain for instances of end use estimation includes the following: amounts of a) Small end use electricity inclusions: data The calculations, including a clear explanation of method and all assumptions.
+Торіс Requirements Documentation 11.6.1 Methods Section 8.2 Required information for estimating small The documentation the Assessor must retain for instances of end use estimation includes the following: amounts of a) Small end use electricity inclusions: data The calculations, including a clear explanation of method and all assumptions.
 Photos/records of name plate capacities.
 Documentation used to determine duty capacity if it is not 100 %. b) Documentation used to determine annual hours, including full justification for any reduction in hours.
 Exclusions based on financially reconciled utility costs: Documentation of any estimated consumption outside the coverage.
-Any associated documentation or agreements that outlines mutual agreement signed by the parties affected by the end uses that identifies the proportion of allocation. c) Energy exclusions based on area weighting (offices): Marked up NLA plans and calculations showing the proportion of NLA excluded to arrive at the area weighted excluded energy and metering arrangements associated with the excluded energy.
+Any associated documentation or agreements that outlines mutual agreement signed by the parties affected by the end uses that identifies the proportion of allocation. a) Energy exclusions based on area weighting (offices): Marked up NLA plans and calculations showing the proportion of NLA excluded to arrive at the area weighted excluded energy and metering arrangements associated with the excluded energy.

-Topic Requirements Docun nentation 11.6.2 Batch- Section 8.3 Required information delivered supplies The documentation the Assessor must refer batch-delivered supplies includes the following: a) B atch deliveries: 1) Record of the measurement method or estimation for each source entered into the NABERS rating input form.
-2) Supplier invoices or similar documentation which states the quantity data delivered.
-3) The written statements of what deliveries occurred during the rating period, including contact details for the responsible person who supplied the information.
-This may include confirmation there were no deliveries made during the rating period.
-4) A description of the measurement or estimation method(s) used 5) All data used to calculate the measurements or acceptable estimates 6) Details of all calculations, including those for alternative estimates. eatch-delivered recycled water (NABERS vater ratings only): 1) Written confirmation from the supplier that states that the water supplied is recycled or reused, whether potable or not, including the percentage of recycled or reclaimed water within the supply.
+Торіс Requirements Docum entation 11.6.2 Batch- Section 8.3 Require ed information delivered supplies The documentation the Assessor must retain for batch-delivered supplies includes the following: a) Ba atch deliveries: • Record of the measurement method or estimation for each source entered into the NABERS rating input form. • Supplier invoices or similar documentation which states the quantity data delivered.
+1) The written statements of what deliveries occurred during the rating period , including contact details for the responsible person who supplied the information.
+This may include confirmation there were no deliveries made during the rating period . • A description of the measurement or estimation method(s) used 2) All data used to calculate the measurements or acceptable estimates 3) Details of all calculations, including those for alternative estimates. - atch-delivered recycled water (NABERS ater ratings only): 1) Written confirmation from the supplier that states that the water supplied is recycled or reused, whether potable or not, including the percentage of recycled or reclaimed water within the supply.
 2) The source of the water (such as the location of the supplier).